 The Banana Slug is native to the Pacific Northwest region and can grow to a length of 20 cm, with a few giants reaching up to 25 cm, making them the second-largest slugs in the world, the Limax genus in Europe is the largest

 The banana slug’s color ranges from dead white to black, with many intermediate color hues, such as lemon yellow, light tan, and dark brown.
 It is often seen with black blotches or spots on its body.

-The banana slug has a varied diet, and will eat decaying plant material, algae, dead flesh, and animal droppings.
-They need a moist and mild temperatures to live.
+The banana slug has a varied diet and will eat decaying plant material, algae, dead flesh, and animal droppings.
+They need a moist and mild temperature to live.
 They can live up to 7 years of age.

 They are named for their roughly cylindrical shape and characteristic golden yellow color.
 Banana slugs do come in other colors, including green, brown, black, and white.
 Though the less common colors may reflect the influences of diet, available light, moisture, age, health, and other factors, the basic coloration evolved to blend well with their surroundings and help slugs avoid detection by predators.